llimllib/ytgif/README.md

 ## PREREQUISITES

+This script is written for modern bash, and won't work on the ancient bash that OS X ships by default.
+To install a newer bash, use `brew install bash`.
+(I tried to work around the old bash, but it's so painful that it makes the script even worse.
+Sorry)

 This script requires [`ffmpeg`](https://ffmpeg.org/) and [`yt-dlp`](https://github.com/yt-dlp/yt-dlp).

 [`gifsicle`](https://www.lcdf.org/gifsicle/) is an optional dependency.

-This script has only been tested on a mac, where `brew install ffmpeg yt-dlp gifsicle` should work to get your dependencies in order.
+This script has only been tested on a mac, where `brew install bash ffmpeg yt-dlp gifsicle` should work to get your dependencies in order.
 Please report bugs if it fails on other platforms.

 ## TIME